A newborn bath that will have you in tears, it's that beautiful.

-If a mother wants, she can have the bath with baby and let dad do the drying and dressing afterwards.
+If a mother wants, she can have the bath with baby and let dad do the drying and dressing afterward.

 Adding bubbles to the bath can provide a different kind of sensation and stimulation.

-Another way to make bathing a baby a stimulating activity is to wipe over their bodies with different textured face cloths and/or sponges.
+Another way to make bathing a baby a stimulating activity is to wipe over their bodies with differently textured face cloths and/or sponges.

 This will help prevent tactile defensiveness and develops a baby's brain.